fooof-tools/fooof/doc/faq.rst

 In particular, FOOOF is a model driven approach that assumes that neurophysiological time series are comprised of two separable components, reflecting periodic and aperiodic activity.
-FOOOF does therefore rely on the assumption that these two components are indeed separable components of the underyling data, though it is agnostic to their physiological origin and putative functional roles.
+FOOOF does therefore rely on the assumption that these two components are indeed separable components of the underlying data, though it is agnostic to their physiological origin and putative functional roles.

 FOOOF operates on frequency representation of neurophysiological times series (power spectra).